 The article identifies the sources of tension between developed and developing countries, and evaluates the impact of the TRIPS Agreement on developing countries' capacity to acquire the knowledge and skills they need to compete on the market of technological goods.
 It argues that developing countries have much to gain by accepting the challenge implicit in the Agreement to become fair followers in the worldwide quest for technical innovation.
-The author outlines a pro-competitive strategy for implementing the TRIPS Agreement in developing countries in five points: tilt their intellectual property laws in favour of local competitors; distance themselves from protectionist measures adopted by developed countries; institute incentive structures to stimulate innovation at the local level; resist any further elevation of international intellectual property standards beyond the TRIPS 46 IPR, R&D, Human Rights and Access to Medicines: An Annotated and Selected Bibliography

-Agreement; and resort to the global information infrastructure to acquire scientific and technical knowledge.
+The author outlines a pro-competitive strategy for implementing the TRIPS Agreement in developing countries in five points: tilt their intellectual property laws in favour of local competitors; distance themselves from protectionist measures adopted by developed countries; institute incentive structures to stimulate innovation at the local level; resist any further elevation of international intellectual property standards beyond the TRIPS Agreement; and resort to the global information infrastructure to acquire scientific and technical knowledge.